 The Grumman LLV takes the stepvan concept, adds aerospace-style riveted construction, and plops the whole thing on the simplest platform General Motors could muster — that of the S-10 pickup.
 The intent was to create a vehicle with a long life.
 Duh.
 It’s called the “Long Life Vehicle.”
 But what does that mean?

 I’ve identified three basic approaches to creating durable vehicles.
-The first one we’ll call the aircooled-Porsche approach.
-Aircooled Porsches were built to exacting tolerances from expensive materials.
+The first one we’ll call the air-cooled Porsche approach.
+Aircooled Porsches were built to exact tolerances from expensive materials.
 Starting in the mid-Seventies, they were galvanized to prevent corrosion.
 The basic guts of a 911 should last a million miles.
-You may have to replace some relays, redye the leather, or rebuild the engine, but the basics of the car are high-quality and durable.
-If you want to drive your 911 until the odometer turns over, you can do it — but it will cost you.
+You may have to get a complete oil change, carry out an extensive check for oil or transmission fluid leaks, replace some relays, redye the leather, or rebuild the engine, but the basics of the car are high-quality and durable.
+If you want to drive your 911 until the odometer turns over, you can do it – but it will cost you.
+Nonetheless, if you have an experienced hand at all car-related mechanics, nothing might be a problem for you, apart from the hefty cost that you might incur, that is.
+For similar reasons, you might also want to invest in floor mats canada or similar ones in your vicinity, which might prove helpful in any kind of motor oil spill during your repair work on your 911.

 Some of the iconic Japanese cars of the Eighties, such as the Civic and Corolla, were built using a different approach.
 They were what Toyota now calls “fat product” cars — vehicles built to be just a little better than they really needed to be.
 The engineering of these cars was very thorough, money was spent where it needed to be spent to ensure mechanical reliability, and as a result you can drive a 1989 Honda Civic a very long time.
 Eventually, you will fall prey to the relatively low cost of the materials used in said Honda Civic.
 The body will rust or corrode.
 The engine will wear out and will not accept another rebuild.
 A Civic won’t last as long as a 911, but it won’t cost you nearly as much time or effort to keep it running during its lifetime.